 Domestic abuse/violence: In our school we believe that all our pupils have the right to be safe at school and in their own homes.
 We are aware that some children may be living in situations where they are directly or indirectly affected by incidents of domestic abuse or violence.
-Where we are September 2023 concerned that domestic abuse or violence is present in the home, we will follow our safeguarding and domestic abuse processes.
+Where we are concerned that domestic abuse or violence is present in the home, we will follow our safeguarding and domestic abuse processes which includes intervention work.